-Surprise, Surpise: Deciem Just Got Hit With a Major Lawsuit
+Deciem’s Investors Are Turning On Founder Brandon Truaxe

 The drama at Deciem — the beauty company best known for millennial-friendly skin-care line The Ordinary — truly never ends.
 Just three days after CEO and founder Brandon Truaxe announced that the company was closing immediately, WWD reports that the Estée Lauder Cos., a minority investor, is suing Truaxe.

 On Thursday, Truaxe posted multiple screenshots of the lawsuit and an email from Estée Lauder’s lawyer Mark Gelowitz on Deciem’s Instagram.
-According to the email, the company instructed the lawyers to “commence injunction proceedings in the Ontario Superior Court of Justice to obtain certain orders under, among others, the oppression provisions of the Canada Business Corporations Act.”
+According to the email, the company instructed the lawyers to “commence injunction proceedings in the Ontario Superior Court of Justice,” as Estée Lauder believes Truaxe violated the terms of their shareholder agreement; therefore, they want to remove him as CEO and appoint Nicola Kilner, the brand’s co-CEO (who was fired and rejoined the company in July) as the sole interim CEO.
 The first appointment before a judge is scheduled for today at 10:30 a.m. in Toronto, where they will determine the date of a hearing.

 Under the photos, Truaxe wrote the abstruse caption, “3 emails to say less than one word but more than 0 words.”